surniaulula/wpsso/readme.txt

 = 15.3.0 =

-(2023/02/14) Updated the default "Product Variation Title" value in the Advanced Settings.
-Deprecated the WPSSO Core cache clearing function and method.
+(2023/02/14) Changed the default "Product Variation Title" value in the Advanced Settings.
+Fixed Google warning "Review has multiple aggregate ratings" for Schema ProductGroup variants.

 = 15.2.0 =